FYI this is a long blog post. A few funny videos and photos at the end from our cross country banquet a few weeks ago. Enjoy!

 Starting at this coming year's CSB+SJU Indoor Alumni Meet on Saturday, January 24th, 2026, the men's mile will now be named the "David Forster '11 Men's Mile".
 For those not familiar with David's story, David graduated from Saint John's in 2011 and was a four-year member of our cross country and track & field teams.
 After graduating he continued to run and participate in road races before sadly collapsing and passing away suddenly while on a training run in Minneapolis on June 24, 2016 at the age of 27.
 For the last ten years, David's parents, family and friends put on the Finish the Run 5K at Boom Island Park in Minneapolis to not only honor and remember David, but to also gather people together and empower them to "live intentionally in supporting and assisting others to 'finish the run' through whatever their own life challenges may be".
 After ten years of putting on this great event, the Forster family decided to make this past September's event the last one before it became overwhelming for those involved in putting it on and to end "at the top of our game", just like where David was with his life when he passed.

 Upon thinking more about this Tim, Jeremy and I thought that this could be an appropriate time to honor and remember David in a similar and permanent way on campus while also keeping the spirit of Finish the Run alive by inviting and encouraging all of our alumni to run / race the mile at our indoor alumni meet each year.
-All alumni who come back to run / race the mile at the meet this year will receive a t-shirt with the attached design on it, made from a picture of David and his Johnnie CC teammates mid-race when David was in school (thank you Forster family and little pepper promotions!).
+All alumni who come back to run / race the mile at the meet this year will receive a t-shirt with the below design on it, made from a picture of David and his Johnnie CC teammates mid-race when David was in school (thank you Forster family and little pepper promotions!).

 Go for a leisurely one mile run with your old teammates or race the mile all out — it's up to you — but we'd love to have you back on campus and establish this as a new tradition at the meet each year.
 If we need to have several heats of the mile, we would love that.
 David's parents, Sandy and David, are planning to be present at the meet and we'd love to see you there too.